Professional Speaking, Presentations and Workshops to Organize Your Life

 What makes me different from other professional organizing speakers is I examine clutter in all areas of your life: physical, mental, emotional, spiritual and energetic.
 I also enjoy how clutter can invade your relationships, finances, health and more.
 I also regularly bring in mindfulness practices.

-If your looking for a fun and engaging speaker who will provide value and steps to move forward for your participants, I would love to speak at your event.
+If you’re looking for a fun and engaging speaker who will provide value and steps to move forward for your participants, I would love to speak at your event.
 I am able to think outside the box or fit squarely in one—whatever best suits your audience.

 I have spoken to a wide variety of audiences on organizing and decluttering as well as conducting how to organize your life, home organization, decluttering your life and simplify your life classes and workshops.
 I can customize a presentation to fit your needs.